aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Storage layer.md

 To manage Windows Storage Spaces, open Server Manager and click on the File and Storage Services tab, and then click on Storage Pools.

-The storage spaces already created with the bootstrap script, make sure you see the D: drive and E: drive as the local NVMe.
+The Storage Space is already created with the bootstrap script, make sure you see the D: drive and E: drive as the local NVMe.

 Note:
-The Disk Management Console is Windows Server's legacy tool for storage management.
+The Disk Management Console is Windows Server's legacy tool for Storage Management.
 The Disk Management Console, which you can access by entering the Diskmgmt.msc command at the Run prompt, only shows physical storage.

 ## AWS Hardware layer